pedagand/MPRI-2.4-DTP/00-agda/Warmup.lagda.rst

 Warming up
 ================================================================

-These lecture notes have been prepared with Agda (version TODO) and the Agda standard library (version TODO).
-These are readily available in Debian TODO and Ubuntu TODO, for example.
+These lecture notes have been prepared with Agda (version 2.5.4.1) and the Agda standard library (version 0.17).
+These are readily available in Debian buster and Ubuntu disco, for example.

 Cheatsheets:
   - `Install Agda`_